statim-ai/statim-ai-server/README.md

 - Add ruff
 - Validate if multiple handlers have the same name
 - Which part of the code should be responsbile for serializing the model output?
 Generic on the Job Manager?
 Moved this code to JobManager
+- Get version from pyproject file to build the docker image
+- First published image on Docker Hub